 Did you know…

-Thanks to some nifty tech, it’s getting easier than ever to give your customers a good idea of what they’re ordering.
+Thanks to some nifty tech, it’s getting easier than ever to give your customers a good idea of what they’re ordering when they're not able to make it into a store.
 From tools which use algorithms to recommend the best size, apps from brands like Sephora and Ikea which help you to visualise items either on you or in your house, to the ‘Sofasizer’ from Made which helps you pick the perfect sofa for your space, there are lots of solutions available which can help your customers feel more comfortable about their purchase and less likely to fill in that returns form.

 Did you know…